Peyton Young: Social Norms

-In a series of papers, Young has applied the techniques of stochastic evolutionary game theory to the study of social norms (see Young 2015 for a review).
+Spontaneous Order brings together Peyton Young's research on evolutionary game theory and its diverse applications across a wide range of academic disciplines, including economics, sociology, philosophy, biology, computer science, and engineering.
+Enhanced with an introductory essay and commentaries, the book pulls together the author's work thematically to provide a valuable resource for scholars of economic theory.

+Young argues that equilibrium behaviors often coalesce from the interactions and experiences of many dispersed individuals acting with fragmentary knowledge of the world, rather than (as is often assumed in economics) from the actions of fully rational agents with commonly held beliefs.
+The author presents a unified and rigorous account of how such 'bottom-up' evolutionary processes work, using recent advances in stochastic dynamical systems theory.
+This analytical framework illuminates how social norms and institutions evolve, how social and technical innovations spread in society, and how these processes depend on adaptive learning behavior by human subjects.

 The theory identifies four key features of norm dynamics.

 (1) Persistence: once norms are in place, they persist for long periods of time despite changing external conditions.

 (2) Tipping: when norms change, they do so suddenly.
 Deviations from an established norm may occur incrementally at first.
 Once a critical mass of deviators forms, however, the process tips and a new norm spreads rapidly through the population.

 (3) Compression: norms imply that behavior (e.g. retirement ages, cropsharing contracts) exhibits a higher degree of conformity and lower responsiveness to economic conditions than predicted by standard economic models.

 (4) Local conformity/global diversity: A norm is one of many possible equilibria.
 Compression implies that individuals who are closely connected conform fairly closely to a particular norm.
 At the same time, the presence of multiple equilibria implies that less closely connected individuals in the population could arrive at a very different norm.

 These predictions are borne out in empirical work.
 Several regularities were uncovered in Young and Burke's (2001) study of cropsharing contracts in Illinois, which made use of detailed information on the terms of contracts on several thousand farms from different parts of the state.
 Firstly, there was considerable compression in the contract terms: 98% of all contracts involved 1/2-1/2, 2/5-3/5 or 1/3-2/3 splits.
 Secondly, when splitting the sample into farms from Northern and Southern Illinois, Young and Burke discovered a high degree of uniformity in contracts within each region, but significant variance across regions---evidence of the local conformity/global diversity effect.
 In Northern Illinois, the customary share was 1/2-1/2.
 In Southern Illinois, it was 1/3-2/3 or 2/5-3/5.